rickellis/Astro/README.md

 Using Astro only requires only one function call:

-    var sunpos = A.get.sunPosition(new Date, lat, lon)
+    var sunpos = A.Get.sunPosition(new Date, lat, lon)

 Astro's methods also provides additional return data types for convenience.
 For example, solar and lunar azimuth is also available in degrees rather than only radian, so that there is less post-processing necessary for the developer.